Cv-Keep/cvkeep-frontend/README.md

 Once `Keep CV` is free and open source you can host your own plaform (Since you dont use the same brand).
 This can be very useful if you have a business and need to store your own user profiles, or if you are a job agency that wants a clean and quick CV registration system, or if you need to store people resumes for any purpose, including comercial ones.

+# Quick Start

+To run this plaform locally, please perform the following steps:
+Obs: You need the `CV Keep Backend` running locally.

+1. Clone this repository
+2. Copy the `.env` file to `.env.local`
+2. Run `npm install` from root dir
+3. Run `npm run serve`

+:warning: The steps above will run a non-configured plaform.
+We strongly recommend you to read the full documentation in order to properly configure you plaform, including `.env` files, frontend and backend.

 # Documentation

-For documentation about development and deployment, please click here.
+For documentation about advanced usage, development and deployment, please click here.